madelinegarrett/Lab-6-StatisticalSloths-/README.md

 * NAS Delay = 44416/163855 = 0.271 = 27.11%
 * Security Delay = 135/163855 = 0.000824 = 0.08%
 * Aircraft Delay = 43470/163855 = 0.265 = 26.53%

+* Conclusion: NAS delays have the highest probablility of happening so therefore is the main cause of flight delays.

 ## Madeline's Individual Section
 Does Leaving Denver on a Specific Carrier's Flight Increase the Probability That Your Flight Will Be Delayed?